-The Gateway Green Bike Park and our efforts with the DirtLab Evolution project received a nice shout out in the bike issue of the Willamette Week (a local paper) thanks to an op-ed contribution penned by local ripper Spencer Burback.
-If you’re a regular rider of the park, you may recognize Spencer as the rider […]
+The Gateway Green Bike Park and our efforts with the DirtLab Evolution project received a nice shout out in the bike issue of the Willamette Week (a local paper) recently thanks to an op-ed contribution penned by local ripper and pro level rider Spencer Burback.
+If you’re a regular at the park, you may recognize […]

 When it comes to Gateway Green trail enhancement projects, one of the areas inquired about the most is Linda’s Line.
 Linda’s Line, AKA the single track route down the grass covered hillside at Gateway Green, starts just inside the south gate and sweeps back and forth across the hillside.
 Initially imagined as a climbing trail, […]